Best Survival Gear in 2023 (September Reviews)

 This lighter offers one of the most reliable fire tools you can find.
 An electric arc lighter can create a flame even in the rain because it’s essentially flameless.
 The shell is made of tough rubber, giving it an added level of durability.
 It’s small enough to fit in your pocket, a handbag, a backpack, and much more.

-It charges via USB and takes 2 hours to fully charge, which means either you need to charge it fully before you leave, or you need to keep a portable battery pack in your bag.
+It charges via USB and takes 2 hours to fully charge, which means either you need to charge it fully before you leave, or you need to keep a portable battery pack and extra battery in your bag along with any additional supplies.
 Regardless, it’s an excellent survival and support item and it should be a staple in everyone’s outdoor equipment set.
 You might also want to add a set of the best compact binoculars to your collection of outdoor supplies.